Tips for new students

 It really helps to attend your classes, tutorials, workshops and labs.
 Not only are you likely to learn something, and maybe get marks for participation, you will meet other people with whom you can talk to about assessments, homework, and due dates.
 You may also find a group to study with or make new friends, all of which can help make your daily uni life much easier.

-UTS Online contains subject information, and most importantly, it includes information about what you need to do to pass the course and when you will need to submit each assessment item.
-You can log in with your UTS student account.
+Canvas contains subject information, and most importantly, it includes information about what you need to do to pass the course and when you will need to submit each assessment item.

 Now that you are at uni, you probably have lots of things to balance – uni classes, assessments, part-time work, and a social life.
 Organising rooms and the right classes on your timetable can be confusing.
 Unlike school where your teachers often worked together to coordinate assessments and remind you, at uni you will need to organise all of this yourself.
 It helps to have an electronic calendar system with alerts and alarms on your phone, mobile device or computer, including one that wakes you up so that you get to class on time.

 Some subjects assume that you are familiar with certain topics.
 Unfortunately, you might have learnt these topics at high school, but these concepts evaporated the minute you put down your pen in your final school exam.
 Or you might be studying something you have never studied before.
 Fortunately, help is at hand.
 There is extra support – UPass – and drop-in centres for help with maths and academic writing – and more.
 You may need to put in some extra effort outside of class, but it can be done, and you can catch up.